Hand to God (play): Act 1

-Pastor Greg returns to the classroom to find it in shambles.
-As Margery and the students enter, she denies any knowledge, though Timothy is insistent on reminding Margery it happened.
-While waiting for Margery to find her scripts, Tyrone proceeds to threaten Timothy, who gradually becomes aware something odd is going on.
-Jessica enters, and Tyrone proceeds to bluntly flirt with her.
-Margery leaves the classroom, prompting Timothy to harass Jessica, causing Tyrone to come to her defense, which Jessica assumes is Jason trying to be nice.
-However, Tyrone takes it to a whole new level, calling out Timothy for his insecurity and jerkiness, telling him to run off.
-Timothy, feeling bold, reveals to Jason he had sex with his mother.
-An enraged Tyrone attacks Timothy, biting off his ear against Jason's own pleas.
-Margery and Pastor Greg run in to see the commotion, and Margery insists “the devil’s got him.”
-Tyrone confirms this by causing an overhead lamp to abruptly burn out, and the congregation flees from the classroom, leaving Jason alone with Tyrone.
+The next day, Pastor Greg finds the classroom in shambles.
+As Margery and the students enter, she denies any knowledge, though Timothy is insistent on reminding Margery of their dalliance.
+While waiting for Margery to find her scripts, Tyrone starts harassing Timothy and bluntly flirts with Jessica when she arrives.
+When Timothy starts bullying Jessica again, Tyrone comes to her defense and calls out Timothy for his behavior, accusing him of being pathetic.
+Timothy retorts by revealing he had sex with Margery, to Jason and Jessica's disbelief.
+An enraged Tyrone attacks Timothy, biting off his ear seemingly against Jason's will.
+Margery and Pastor Greg run in to see the commotion: when Tyrone calls out Margery with what he knows, Margery insists “the devil’s got him.”
+Tyrone responds by causing an overhead lamp to abruptly burn out, and the congregation flees from the classroom, leaving Jason alone with Tyrone.